bphamho/droneshield-qa-task1/EXERCISE-1.md

 - UI testing: Ensure UI elements are rendered correctly and as expected.

 ## 4. Testing Tools:
-- elenium WebDriver: To simulate user actions and verify UI functionality.
+- Selenium WebDriver: To simulate user actions and verify UI functionality.
 - Pytest: As the test framework to handle parameterized tests for different user accounts.

 # TEST-PLAN